traveltime-dev/traveltime-sdk-ruby/README.md

 This comment sums up the current open PRs and Issues on the `require` vs `require_relative` topic: https://github.com/grpc/grpc/issues/29027#issuecomment-1963075200

-Other solution could be using this plugin https://github.com/ruby-protobuf/protobuf, but that might require a larger rework.
+Other solution could be using `ruby-protobuf` plugin (https://github.com/ruby-protobuf/protobuf/pull/377), but that might require a larger rework.

 ### Release